riederm/ringbuffer.java/README.md

 # ringbuffer.java
-a basic ringbuffer in java
+a basic ringbuffer in java as Eclipse Java Project